MohitGoel92/Microsoft-Excel/README.md

 ### Project 2

 In this project, we will be writing and analysing VBA code which sorts data depending on the user input, therefore being interactive with the user.
-This will be accomplised by creating variables within a procedure, using logic through *IF* statements, using an *Input Box* object, and a *MSG* box (or message) object.
+This will be accomplished by creating variables within a procedure, using logic through *IF* statements, using an *Input Box* object, and a *MSG* box (or message) object.

 **Note:** We notice that the project is saved as *.xlsm* which is due to this being a *Macros* enabled document as there is already VBA code contained within the file.